nabww/nabww/README.md

 ## Hi, I’m Nabel Wambulwa
-- 👀 I’m interested in Front-End Dev. using Javascript (React)
+- 👀 I indulge in Javascript (React) and Nodejs + Express.
 - 🌱 I’m always learning
 - 💞️ I’m looking to collaborate on any project